When girls and women step up and insist their voices are heard, they change themselves and they change the world.

 - General population interested in debate

-We plan to reach a wide variety of audiences through many different elements.
+We are reaching a wide variety of audiences through many different elements.
 While all of these elements involved the film, we want GIRL TALK to also be used as a tool to uplift and highlight existing movements and work being done.
 These elements are:

-We plan to host a series of events that show the film and include discussions about our mission and the key issues.
-These events will not only show the film to a variety of audiences, but also create safe spaces to share experiences, learn from others and find ways to get involved.
+Community screenings are a great way to t show the film and include discussions about our mission and the key issues.
+These events not only show the film to a variety of audiences, but also create safe spaces to share experiences, learn from others and find ways to get involved.
 Screening types include:

 - Festivals – good for introducing the film and getting people interested in the film